 “I was so passionate about what I wanted to say, the meaning, and my willingness to be helpful that people in the audience believed and trusted my expertise.
 I think because I trusted that I knew that I bring value.
 I did not have to convince anyone.”

 These are the changes I see happening in an EMDR psychotherapy journey – people move from emotional injuries caused by a lack of loving validation to a more grounded and healthy sense of internal validation that transforms what they feel they need from others.

 The goal is to create a healthy relationship with your need for validation

 When you’ve healed the validation wounds of your past, you can accept validation from others and feel the emotional sense of wholeness and connection without a sense of dependency.
 You can recognize the feeling of being invalidated and move on without being emotionally stuck or overwhelmed.
 You stay connected to your own truth, grounded in your reality.

 You can become your own instrument of validation, soothing and supporting yourself from within when the external environment fails.

-When you’re intimately in touch with who you are and what you need, there’s no limit on your ability to connect, create, and achieve.
+When you’re intimately in touch with who you are and what you need, there’s no limit to your ability to connect, create, and achieve.

 If you are interested in EMDR therapy and would like to know if it is appropriate for you, please contact me for your free 15-20-minute phone consultation.
 I can help you understand the need for external validation after years of childhood trauma.

 I am Mihaela Ivan Holtz, Doctor in Clinical Psychology.
 I help creatives and performers with their life struggles, depression, anxiety, performance anxiety, creativity, relationships and love, PTSD, and addictions – to become their own best version.
 You can read more about Therapy for Creatives here.